Estimated Expenses

 GeoBlue Health Insurance $1,798 Includes Fall and Spring/Summer coverage.
 The GeoBlue Health Insurance fee is mandatory for all international students.
 Subject to change annually.

-Room and Board $13,467 Based on International Student Placements Homestay pricing.
+Housing and Meals $13,467 Based on International Student Placements Homestay pricing.
 Includes placement fee, security deposit, 9 months in private bedroom with meals (breakfast and dinner), and estimated cost of lunch on your own.

 Books and Supplies $1,214 Based on estimates from the Financial Aid office.